chenmilla/CSE-212-Final/1-Stack.md

 # Stack

 ## Introduction
-Have you been in the supermarket doing your groceries and decided to buy bread to make the most famous college meal.
-I am not talking about Maruchan Ramen Noodles Soup.
+Have you been in the supermarket doing your groceries and bought bread to make the most famous college meal?
+By college meal, I don't mean Maruchan Ramen Noodles Soup.
 I am talking about the peanut butter sandwich.
-However, someone has put the bread on the shelves for you.
-You grab the one that is in front of you.
+However, someone has put that bread loaf on the shelves for you.
+You grabbed the one that is in front of you and the bread loaf that was behind it, now becomes the first one on the shelve.
+This system is best known as LIFO (Last In First Out).
+This is exactly how Stacks work.

 ## Characteristics of Stacks
 ![This is an image](https://github.com/chenmilla/CSE-212-Final/blob/main/images/Stack-sv.svg.png)

-* Stacks are linear data structre, which means its Big O notaion is O(1).
+* Stacks are linear data structre, which means its Big O notaion is O(n).
 * Stacks are similar to list since it stores data in an order.
 * Stacks follows LIFO (Last In First Out) data structure, meaning you can only add or delete an element at the top.
+* Stacks are good at reversing things.
+* Stacks are excellent implementation for backtracking.
+For example, when you press *Ctrl + Z* to reverse something that went wrong while typing, you are using stacks.

 ## Common Stack Operations
 In Python, a list can be used to implement a stack.
 To **push** an iteam to the top of a stack, we can use the Python’s built-in **append** function.
 To **pop** and remove the topmost iteam of the stack, we implement **pop** function.
 Also, if we would like to know the length of our stack, we can implement the Python's built-in **len** function.